MarkLaVenia/rockr/README.md

     analysis](https://github.com/albertoacerbi/mxm_genres_analysis)
     constitutes an interesting sentiment analysis of lyrics, which infers postive and negative emotional tone of music, by genre, and over time.
-Certainly other conceptual frameworks and category operationalizations could be applied to explore alternate interpretations of the data.
+Certainly other conceptual frameworks and dimension operationalizations could be applied to explore alternate interpretations of the data.
 Albert Acerbi makes use of the [musixmatch](https://www.musixmatch.com/) repository of song lyrics